Savory/docs/src/fundamentals/execution-context.md

   /**
-   * When in a WebSocket message 'lifecycle', get access to the current socket */ webSocket?: WebSocket;
+   * When in a WebSocket message 'lifecycle', get access to the current socket */ websocket?: WebSocketInstance;
   /**
-   * When in a WebSocket message 'lifecycle', get access to the current socket */ webSocketTopic?: string;
+   * When in a WebSocket message 'lifecycle', get access to the current message topic */ websocketTopic?: string;
 }
 ```